 6.53.1 Applicability to language

 Python has very few operations that are inherently unsafe.
 For example, there is no way to suppress error checking or bounds checking.
-However, there are two operations provided in Python that are inherently unsafe:
+However, there are a few features provided in Python that are inherently unsafe:

 Interfaces to modules coded in other languages since they could easily violate the security of the calling of embedded Python code (see 6.47 Inter-language Calling).

-Use of the exec and eval dynamic execution functions (see 6.48 Dynamically-linked Code and Self-modifying Code [NYY]). correctly
+Use of the exec and eval dynamic execution functions (see 6.48 Dynamically-linked Code and Self-modifying Code [NYY]).

+The pickle module is inherently unsafe, since it allows arbitrary code execution by design.
+It should only be used if you fully trust the provider of the system.

+Similarly, logging.dictConfig can end up running arbitrary code, and should only be used with trusted data sources.

+The ability to lock a binding against further runtime modification is inherently unsafe.
+For example, "import builtins; builtins.__dict__.clear()” will thoroughly break the current process in an unrecoverable way and even an interpreter shutdown won't work correctly, since this breaks the atexit module.

 6.53.2 Guidance to language users